-The Authority also engages the services, on an annual basis, of several advisors, including Krokidas & Bluestein LLP, general counsel; Ercolini & Company LLP, certified public accountants; Burns & Levinson LLP, project counsel; and Salem Capital Management of Boston, Massachusetts, investment advisors.
+The Authority also engages the services of several advisors, including Krokidas & Bluestein LLP, general counsel; Ercolini & Company LLP, certified public accountants; and Burns & Levinson LLP, project counsel.
 Various architects, engineers, project managers and cost estimators are engaged from time to time to assist in project activities.

 The Authority maintains offices at 253 Summer Street, Suite 300, Boston, Massachusetts 02210.
-The Authority's telephone number is (617) 542-1081; its official website is www.mscba.org.
+The Authority's telephone number is (617) 542-1081; its website is www.mscba.org.